MrXiaoM/RPGItems-reborn/README.md

 ## Fork

 This is a personal fork.
-Only the branch `1.19` is supported.
+Only the branch `main` is supported.
 I add [LoreUpdateEvent](/src/main/java/think/rpgitems/event/LoreUpdateEvent.java) so it is friendly to *SoulBinding-kind* plugins.
 ```grovvy
 repositories {
     mavenCentral()